Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_mail_macos/guide.en-gb.md

 ---
-title: "Zimbra Pro - Configuring your email account via ActiveSync on Mail for iPhone or iPad"
+title: "Zimbra Pro - Configuring your email account via EWS in Mail on Mac"
-excerpt: "Find out how to configure your Zimbra Pro email address on the Mail mobile app for iOS via the ActiveSync protocol"
+excerpt: "Find out how to configure your Zimbra Pro email address on the Mail app on Mac via the EWS protocol"
 updated: 2025-06-27
 ---